Introducing the BackupChain®: Backup Software and Toolset Made for IT Professionals

 Setting up a backup task in BackupChain with incremental and differential deduplication takes just two minutes, and is outlined below.

-Live backup for VMware Workstation, VMware Server & Player
+- Backup virtual machines running on VMware Workstation, VMware Server & VMware Player

 Step 2: Select Folder Containing VM Files

 Create a new task and select the folder containing your image files (.VHDX, .AVHDX, .VHD, .AVHD, .VMDK, etc.) Hint: click on images to zoom in.

 Step 3: Select a Target Folder

 Proceed with the New Task Wizard to the point where you specify the target.

 You can either store your backup locally, on an external drive (USB), on the network via a network share, or to an FTP/FTPS location.
 In this example, we chose a network share target on another NAS server:

 Once saved, the setting should appear under the Backup Target tab: